Generalized fast quasi-adiabatic population transfer for improved qubit readout, shuttling, and noise mitigation: Introduction

 The rest of this paper is organized as follows.
 In Sec.~\ref{sec: optimal pulse shape}, we project a multilevel system onto an effective two-level model.
-We then analyze errors due to noise and due to non-adiabatic transitions under a fast-QUAD pulse.
-In Sec.~\ref{seq: Canonical Models} we apply the analytical results from Sec.~\ref{sec: optimal pulse shape} to two generic models: the Landau-Zener model and a model with a constant energy gap (the ``constant-gap model'').
+We then analyze errors due to noise and due to nonadiabatic transitions under a fast-QUAD pulse.
+In Sec.~\ref{sec: Canonical Models} we apply the analytical results from Sec.~\ref{sec: optimal pulse shape} to two generic models: the Landau-Zener model and a model with a constant energy gap (the ``constant-gap model'').
+In Sec.~\ref{sec: charge-qubit}, the results of Sec.~\ref{sec: optimal pulse shape} are applied to the experimentally relevant problem of readout for a double-quantum-dot charge qubit subjected to $1/f$ charge noise.
 Finally, in Sec.~\ref{sec: conclusions}, we present conclusions and future directions.